-Virus ravages NY nursing homes: Many report multiple deaths
+‘Heartbreaking’ report shows virus ravaging NY nursing homes

 Until this week, officials in several states had declined to identify nursing homes with deadly outbreaks, saying patients deserved privacy or citing challenges in determining whether some extremely frail patients had died of the virus, or other causes.

-Many nursing home administrators also declined to release information, prompting New York Gov. Andrew Cuomo to say this week that the state would begin requiring facilities to inform patients and their families within 24 hours if a resident got the virus or died.
+Many nursing home administrators also declined to release information, leading Cuomo to say this week that the state would begin requiring homes to inform patients and their families within 24 hours if a resident got the virus or died.

-The state survey listed 10 deaths at the Montgomery Nursing and Rehabilitation Center, about 50 miles north of New York City, but facility vice president Vincent Maniscalco told The Associated Press 21 residents have died recently.
-Eight of those patients, he said, had symptoms consistent with the virus but died prior to being tested.
+Chris Laxton, executive director of the The Society for Post-Acute and Long-Term Care Medicine, applauded the state for releasing the data.
+But he believes the spread of COVID-19 and related deaths are underreported in nursing homes and assisted living communities.

-With visitors barred from nursing homes to try to keep the infection out, many of those patients have died with only the facility’s workers to comfort them.
+“Growth in both cases and deaths is to be expected, even as the surge begins to level off in the community and in hospitals,” Laxton said.
+“We continue to be in urgent need of PPE, especially gowns, test kits, and surge staff, to limit staff from traveling between buildings and risking additional spread.”

 Nursing homes have been known since the earliest days of the outbreak as a likely trouble spot.
 A home in Washington state lost 43 residents early in the virus’s spread into the country.